Home

 We monitor for patterns that suggest external help - things like leaving the terminal for extended periods, large paste events, and unusual command timing.
 Suspicious activity gets flagged in the hiring manager report with enough context for you to make an informed judgment.
 We can't catch everything, but the patterns are usually pretty obvious.

 When the candidate clicks "Verify Fix," we run a health check against the scenario's success criteria (e.g., curl the API endpoint, check nvidia-smi output).
 If it passes, we record their time-to-resolution.
-The hiring manager gets a full report: every command with timestamps, hints used, suspicious activity flags, and an AI-generated analysis of their troubleshooting approach and methodology.
+The hiring manager gets a report with every command, timestamps, hints used, suspicious activity flags, and an analysis of how the candidate approached the problem.

 HackerRank, Codility, and similar platforms test algorithmic coding in sandboxed editors.
 Parium tests operational skills in real Linux environments.
 Your SRE candidates don't need to reverse a linked list - they need to figure out why nginx won't start or why the GPU driver isn't loading.
 We measure how they investigate, not whether they memorised the answer.